Simon-A-Lee/Simon-A-Lee.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I attended [ICML](https://icml.cc/Conferences/2024) to present joined work with Kyoka Ono about using small language models to solve tabular tasks
+I attended [ICML](https://icml.cc/Conferences/2024) to present joined work with Kyoka Ono about using small language models to solve tabular tasks in Vienna, Austria.